 For higher density housing (and the according price reduction) Forest Knolls and Midtown Terrace feature a less manicured but natural environment of mostly mid-century 2-3 bedroom homes and some high rise living spaces.
 Pride in home ownership is evident here with many houses being carefully maintained by the original owners who purchased their homes new in the 50s and 60s.

 In the center-west sits the Mount Davidson neighborhoods of Sherwood Forest (complete with a Robinhood Drive), Miraloma Park and Diamond Heights.
-The easternmost of these neighborhoods are set higher in the cool air of the ‘mountain’ while on the west, Sherwood Forest is sunnier, overlooking the very pricey neighborhoof of St. Francis Wood.&
+The easternmost of these neighborhoods are set higher in the cool air of the ‘mountain’ while on the west, Sherwood Forest is sunnier, overlooking the very pricey neighborhood of St. Francis Wood.

 Residents of Mt Davidson enjoy its natural unique natural position as San Francisco’s highest peak at 927 feet, offering a 40 acre park with sweeping views to the south towards San Bruno and north, facing the city skyline.
 At the geographic center of San Francisco, Mt Davidson is named after the American geographer George Davidson.
 Yelpers rate the experience 5 stars as Mt Davidson has great views and is an easy day out for families.
 That and it offers the chance to reenact movie history as the filming location for Clint Eastwood’s 1971 Dirty Harry ‘cross scene’.

 These areas are not set in the typical grid style.
 Here the streets are planned with nature in mind, curving in line with the stunning views.
 However some streets can be quite steep and narrow, so be sure to choose the right street for you.